AdoptOpenJDK/adoptopenjdk-getting-started-kit/intermediate-steps/openjdk9_directory_structures.md

 # OpenJDK9 directory structures

-Here is a link to the same tree structures in the OpenJDK9 directory  structure - https://gist.github.com/neomatrix369/5be36b5af8768353eca4
+Take a look at some of the [tree structures](https://gist.github.com/neomatrix369/5be36b5af8768353eca4) of the various folders within the OpenJDK9 directory structure.